-PHIL 201 INTRODUCTION TO PHILOSOPHY 3 UNITS
+PHIL 201 INTRODUCTION TO PHILOSOPHY

 This course provides students with the opportunity to become acquainted with major ideas from the history of philosophy.
 The focus is on selections from seminal philosophical writings and the theoretical frameworks they offer.
 The reading of these texts facilitates an introductory understanding of philosophical thinking and philosophical method.
-Lecture.
-Prerequisite: none.

-PHIL 210 ETHICAL SYSTEMS 3 UNITS
+PHIL 210 ETHICAL SYSTEMS

 This course provides an introduction to the subject and methods of philosophical ethics.
-Positioning ourselves in the world carries a moral dimension the exploration of which is instrumental to understanding the human condition.
+Positioning ourselves in the world carries a moral dimension, the exploration of which is instrumental to understanding the human condition.
 Ethics asks questions, applies specific approaches, and reaches fruitful conclusions as to what the right thing to do is, what justice is, and, ultimately, how we can lead better lives.
-The study of ethics is fundamental to our understanding of interpersonal relations, social structures and the demands of political ideals and realities.
+The study of ethics is fundamental to our understanding of interpersonal relations, social structures, and the demands of political ideals and realities.
 Reaching such understanding involves the use of philosophical tools such as logic, critical thinking, argumentation, and analysis.
 The course objective is to acquaint students with these tools through their application to various ethical concerns and the respective historical theories that utilize them.
-Lecture.
-Prerequisite: none.